By: Dr. Corey Hartman, Skin Wellness Dermatology

 Collagen is the enemy of wrinkles.
 Luckily, not only can we take steps to prevent collagen breakdown, but we have quite a few proven options for building it back over time.

-Learn more about building collagen from Skin Wellness Center in Birmingham, AL
+Learn more about building collagen from Skin Wellness Dermatology in Birmingham, AL